A Rockafellar Theorem for cyclically quasi-monotone maps: the regular non-vanishing case: From cyclically quasi-monotone maps to quasi-convex potentials

 Moreover, for every $\mathcal C = (C(x))_{x\in \R^d} \in \mathsf{C}_d$,

 and

 where $\hat g$ is, for instance, the sublsc envelope (defined in \labelcref{def_function_from_set_family} of \Cref{sublsc_envelope}) of the real-valued quasi-convex function $g$ given by

-for every $x\in \R^d$. \end{prp} \begin{rmk} We shall see that the function $g$ defined in \labelcref{pre_def_function_from_set_family} satisfies $C(x) = \{ g \leq g(x)\}$ for every $x\in \R^d$, which implies that $g$ is quasi-convex, but it is not necessarily lsc.
-Indeed, although all sublevel sets of the form $\{ g \leq g(x)\}$ are closed, it may happen that for some levels $\ell \not \in g(\R^d)$, $\{g\leq \ell\}$ is not closed.
+for every $x\in \R^d$.
+Here $\hdm^k$ denotes the $k$-dimensional Hausdorff measure. \end{prp} \begin{rmk} We shall see that the function $g$ defined in \labelcref{pre_def_function_from_set_family} satisfies $C(x) = \{ g \leq g(x)\}$ for every $x\in \R^d$, which implies that $g$ is quasi-convex, but it is not necessarily lsc.
+Indeed, although all sub-level sets of the form $\{ g \leq g(x)\}$ are closed, it may happen that for some levels $\ell \not \in g(\R^d)$, $\{g\leq \ell\}$ is not closed.
 Replacing $g$ with its lsc envelope $\bar g$ would not work since in general $\{ g \leq g(x)\} \neq \{ \bar g \leq \bar g(x)\}$.
-This is why we introduced the sublevel-stable lsc envelope $\hat g$ in \Cref{sublsc_envelope}. \end{rmk} \begin{proof} First of all, it is straightforward to check that $\Psi$ is bijective with inverse given by \labelcref{Psi_inverse}, thus it suffices to show that $\Theta \coloneqq \Psi \circ \Phi$ is bijective with inverse given by \labelcref{PsiPhi_inverse}.
+This is why we introduced the sub-level-stable lsc envelope $\hat g$ in \Cref{sublsc_envelope}. \end{rmk} \begin{proof} First of all, it is straightforward to check that $\Psi$ is bijective with inverse given by \labelcref{Psi_inverse}, thus it suffices to show that $\Theta \coloneqq \Psi \circ \Phi$ is bijective with inverse given by \labelcref{PsiPhi_inverse}.

 Let $\mathcal C = (C(x))_{x\in \R^d} \in \mathsf{C}_d$ and $\mathalpha{\preceq} \coloneqq \Psi^{-1}(\mathcal C) \in \mathsf{P}_d$ the associated preference relation.
 Let us show that the function $g$ defined in \labelcref{pre_def_function_from_set_family} satisfies